 When I'm not photographing bands, I still spend a lot of time going to gigs.
 The bands I want to see don’t always play locally, so I often end up travelling.
-If they can't come to me, I will go to them if at all possible!
-I love travelling, and I've had a lot of fun over the years combining gigging with travel (and over the years have become reasonably competent at the planning side of things).
-This page is basically a summary of resources that I most commonly use.
-Most of these are pretty obvious, and I know I'm probably missing a fair few tricks, but if anything here helps even one person who shares my stubborn mindset, that's my job done...
+If they can't come to me, I will go to them if I can afford it.
+I love travelling, and have become reasonably competent at the planning side of things.
+This page is a summary of resources that I most commonly use.
+I know I'm probably missing a fair few tricks, but if anything here helps even one person who shares my stubborn mindset, that's my job done...

-DISCLAIMER: This post won’t give you more money, or free time, or motivation, or find you a babysitter, or fix whatever other things stop you from getting to see bands…and it certainly won’t miraculously make them play in your home town… (for a really good read on the subject of why bands play where they play, please read Hayseed Dixie's Live Tour Primer).
+DISCLAIMER: This post won’t give you more money, or free time, or motivation, or find you a babysitter, or fix whatever other things stop you from getting to see bands…and it certainly won’t miraculously make them play in your home town… (for a really good read on the subject of why bands play where they play, I used to direct folks to Hayseed Dixie's Live Tour Primer but this is sadly now a dead link).
 I'm in the UK, so I've concentrated on 'local' resources but you can take these ideas and apply them anywhere.

-When a band I really like announces a tour, I usually start out by looking at the state of our finances, laughing hysterically, plotting to sell anything left in the house that's not nailed down, and thinking about buying lottery tickets.
-Once all that is out of my system, I open up my calendar, make up a shortlist of dates that looks like it could be realistic (to start with that includes any dates on weekends, and if in the UK, any places driveable from home in an evening, so that I can avoid using up too much annual leave in one hit).
+When a band I really like announces a tour, I usually start out by looking at the state of my finances, laughing hysterically, plotting to sell anything left in the house that's not nailed down, and thinking about buying lottery tickets.
+Once all that is out of my system, I open up my calendar, make up a shortlist of dates that looks like it could be realistic (to start with that includes any dates on weekends, and if in the UK, anywhere that can be reached in a couple of hours, so that I can avoid using up too much annual leave in one hit).
 Then I start to figure out whether I can actually make travelling to any of them work.
 I like to set things in motion as far in advance as possible so that I can spread the costs out (and have a few months to figure out how to raise extra money if I really want to make something happen - eBay is more definitely a factor in a lot of my plans).
 It's not always possible to do things on a shoestring, but if you do the research, you can improve the odds dramatically.